codecrafters-io/build-your-own-redis/stage_descriptions/zsets-08-bj4.md

 3) "Ben"
 ```

 An index of -1 refers to the last element, -2 to the second last, and so on.
-If a negative index is out of range (i.e. >= the cardinality of the zset), it is treated as 0 (start of the zset).
+If a absolute value of the negative index is out of range (i.e. >= the cardinality of the zset), it is treated as 0 (start of the zset).

 ### Tests